Ganeshshinde-2003/Pesto-ToDo/README.md

 ### Additional Notes

-- This project was created as part of a Full-Stack Developer Challenge.
+- This project was created as part of a Front-end Developer Challenge.
 - For any issues or questions, please contact [Your Name](mailto:sindheganesh2004@gmail.com).